Zamioculcas zamiifolia: care tips for a stylish plant

 My Zamioculcas is growing slowly, is that normal?

-Yes, it's a slow-growing plant.
-Be patient!
-Provide it with light, warmth, and a little fertilizer in the spring to stimulate its growth.
+Yes, it is a slow-growing plant.
+Patience!
+Provide it with light, warmth, and a bit of fertilizer in spring to stimulate its growth.

 Is it toxic to animals?